An engine that anticipates. A gateway that acts.

 Two voltage event scenarios, four traces each.
 Left column: conventional ORv3 rack power.
 Right column: same scenario with DPO coordinating BBU discharge and PSU output.

 Without DPO, PFC trips within milliseconds and PSU restart consumes 6–17 seconds — far beyond the PFAPR 2-second budget.
 With DPO, the engine predicts the transient, the gateway coordinates BBU discharge to hold the 48V busbar, and the PSU recovers along a slope that meets PFAPR.
-Same hardware, software-defined control plane.
+Same hardware, rack-level control layer.

 POWER FLOW